br0ast/simulationontology/development/1/informal CQ.md

 ### General Question

-Retrieve all the reality counterparts belonging to simulations that have a specific simulacrum along with the context of the simulation.
+What are the reality counterparts that take part in simulations with a specific simulacrum and what is the context of those simulations?

 ### Example Applied Question

-Retrieve all the reality counterparts that have `ashTree` as a simulacrum along with the context of the simulation that links these two elements.
+What are the reality counterparts that take part in simulations with `ashTree` as a simulacrum and what is the context of those simulations?

 #### Expected Outcome